evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-1.md

 I thought melarsoprol was only for cases of T.b.r. because of the side effect profile.

 PROFESSOR BIRCHWELL
-What you fail to understand is that melarsoprol is effective against both paricites, and since we have no way of telling if this is a case of T.b.g. or T.b.r., the only logical course of action is to use the more effective treatment, now may I--
+What you fail to understand is that melarsoprol is effective against both parasite, and since we have no way of telling if this is a case of T.b.g. or T.b.r., the only logical course of action is to use the more effective treatment, now may I--